-Assuming organizational contexts defined by agents and responsibilities on one hand, technical contexts set by technology, resources and legacy systems on the other hand, the objective is to rationalize the development process of software components.
+Depending on organizational contexts defined by agents and responsibilities on one hand, technical contexts set by technology, resources and legacy systems on the other hand, the objective of processes is to rationalize the development process of software components.

 As noted before, the outcome of engineering processes must meet different kinds of requirements: business goals, system functionalities, quality of service, and platform implementations.
 In a perfect Model Driven Engineering world there would be one stakeholder, one architecture, and one time-scale.